 Might not Madison, the fairest of men in such arguments, have honored the point, if moderately made, that the enormous preemption of a child’s time for secular purposes implied by modern school-attendance requirements, considered together with the financial hardship which Justice Rutledge admits the policy of total separation imposes on parents wishing to give their children religious schooling, amounts to a state invasion of religious rights?
 Would he not have lent an attentive ear to the admission made by Justice Black (Epperson v.
 Arkansas, 1968) that non-religious schooling cannot help but be, as for example in the teaching of evolution, in some sense anti-religious, and that the mandated secularism of the public schools is indeed in the sense before explained, a kind of religious establishment, possibly in need of counterbalancing by fairly vigorous “neutralizing aids?”
 To study Madison’s writings on religious liberty is to conceive an ardent wish that he might be here to consider these dilemmas.

-Books by Eva Brann may be found in The Imaginative Conservative Bookstore.
 This essay was originally published in The St. John’s Review (Volume 32, No. 3, 1981) and is republished here with gracious permission of the author.
-Miss Brann welcomes questions/comments via mail: Dr. Eva Brann, St. John’s College, 60 College Avenue, Annapolis, MD, 21401-1655 (she does not use computers and thus no email).
+Dr. Brann welcomes questions/comments via mail: Dr. Eva Brann, St. John’s College, 60 College Avenue, Annapolis, MD, 21401-1655 (she does not use computers, and thus she does not have email).

 I know of no detailed study of the Memorial.